tendermint/liquidity/x/liquidity/spec/05_begin_block.md

 # Begin-Block

-## Delete pool batch messages to delete and reset states for pool batch messages
+## Delete pool batch messages and reset states for pool batch messages

 Delete `{*action}MsgState messages that have`ToBeDeleted`state and then reset states remaining`{*action}MsgState`messages for execute on`end-block` of next batch index